Luang Prabang province: Demographics

-Economy

-The self-financed OckPopTok weaving centre and textile gallery is based in Luang Prabang.
-It designs and produces textiles and handicrafts.
-It was established as a partner of the Lao Women's Union and other rural communities of artisans.
-OckPopTok provides jobs for almost 200 people.

 Landmarks

-The capital city of Luang Prabang is the most notable landmark of the province and became a World Heritage Site in 1995.
+The capital city of Luang Prabang became a World Heritage Site in 1995.
 According to a legend, Buddha visited this place and predicted that it would become a rich and prosperous city.
 It was in the following centuries that it became the capital of the Kingdom of Lan Xang, and the centre of Buddhism.
 The city developed with royal administrative complexes amidst temples and monasteries.

-The National Museum, built in 1904, has exhibits of royal religious artifacts in the entrance hall, as well as a rock from the moon.
-Of particular importance is the 14th century gold Phra Bang which has rendered its name to the province.
+The National Museum, built in 1904, has exhibits of royal religious artifacts in the entrance hall, and a rock from the Moon.
+The 14th century gold Phra Bang has rendered its name to the province.

 Temples

-There are several landmark temples in the provincial capital city.
+There are landmark temples in the provincial capital city.
 Wat Wisunarat has a watermelon-shaped stupa, while Wat Xieng Muan has a Buddhist art school.
-Wat Manorom, the 6 m tall, bronze, sitting Buddha, built in 1382, was badly damaged in 1887, but was renovated in 1919 and in 1971.
+Wat Manorom, the 6 m tall, bronze, sitting Buddha, built in 1382, was damaged in 1887, and was renovated in 1919 and in 1971.
 Wat That Luang, originally established in the 3rd century BC by Ashokan missionaries, is the traditional cremation place for Lao royalty.
-Steps from Wat Phabaht lead to a large, holy footprint.
-Wat Xieng Maen, founded in 1592, housed the Pha Bang for seven nights after decades in Thai hands.
-Wat Chomphet, established in 1888, is accessed via a stairway of 123 steps, and contains two pagodas.
+Steps from Wat Phabaht lead to a footprint.
+Wat Xieng Maen, founded in 1592, housed the Pha Bang for 7 nights after decades in Thai hands.
+Wat Chomphet, established in 1888, is accessed via a stairway of 123 steps, and contains 2 pagodas.
 Wat Manorom contains a 6 m tall, bronze, sitting Buddha.

-Wat Xieng Thong temple, in typical Laotian architecture, was built in the 16th century (1559–1560) during the reign of King Saysetthathirath, at the confluence of the Mekong and Nam Khan rivers.
+Wat Xieng Thong temple was built in the 16th century (1559–1560) during the reign of King Saysetthathirath, at the confluence of the Mekong and Nam Khan rivers.
 Its notability within the country and in Asia is credited to its Buddhist art and architecture.
-An artifact of funerary nature kept in the temple complex is a richly carved and gilded funeral vehicle of the former king, and also the remains of King Sisavangvon.
+An artifact of funerary nature kept in the temple complex is a carved and gilded funeral vehicle of the former king, and the remains of King Sisavangvon.
 Royal ceremonies were held here until 1975.
 The wat has carved gilded, wooden doors which depict scenes from Buddha's life.
 The ceiling in the sim displays Dharmachakras, dharma wheels symbolising Buddhist law and the circle of reincarnation.
 The outer walls of the sim depict Lao legends, and the rear gable is decorated with a glass mosaic depicting the tree of life.
 The outer walls of the Sanctuary of the Reclining Buddha, also known as the Red Chapel, are decorated with mosaics.